dangowans/triple-triad-deck-generator/GAME-RULES.md

 ## Basic Rules

+Depending on the number of players and tge grid size, the size of each player's hand varies.

-For a two player game on a 3x3 grid, each player takes five cards from their deck.
+- For a two player game on a 3x3 grid, each player takes five cards from their deck.
-For a three player game on a 4x4 grid, each player takes five cards from their deck.
+- For a three player game on a 4x4 grid, each player takes five cards from their deck.
-For a four player game on a 4x4 grid, each player takes four cards from their deck.
+- For a four player game on a 4x4 grid, each player takes four cards from their deck.

 On a player's turn,